sol4k/sol4k/README.md

 # sol4k [![build](https://github.com/sol4k/sol4k/actions/workflows/build.yml/badge.svg)](https://github.com/sol4k/sol4k/actions/workflows/build.yml) [![License](https://img.shields.io/badge/License-Apache_2.0-green.svg)](https://github.com/sol4k/sol4k/blob/main/LICENSE)

-Sol4k is a Kotlin client for Solana.
-It can be used with Java or any JVM language as well as in Android.
+Sol4k is a Kotlin client for Solana that can be used with Java or any other JVM language, as well as in Android.

-This project is in development.
-If you want to contribute, please check opened issues or submit a pull request.
+This project is under development.
+If you would like to contribute, please check the open issues or submit a pull request.

 ## How to use